gungxy/heroes/README.md

 phuang@bu.edu

-(Part of the codes is from GitHu
+(Part of the codes is from GitHub.)

 ## INSTRUCTIONS